JavaScript

 Examples:

-• A tech firm in due diligence for a sale, requiring audited financial statements and strategic deal structuring.
+• A tech firm preparing for sale, requiring financial due diligence and strategic deal structuring.

 9. Global or Expanding Companies